What does an orienteering map look like?

 - BLACK is used for most man-made features such as buildings, paths and tracks, and also for rocks and cliffs.

 - BROWN is used to show landform, including contour lines, gullies, pits and small hills.

 - BLUE is used for water features such as lakes, ponds and streams.

 We are dependent on goodwill to retain access for orienteering, so please respect crossing points and “access forbidden” on the map.
-Private areas such as gardens are marked in olive green which is always out-of-bounds, and areas which are out-of-bounds for this event have a purple cross-hatch.
+Private areas such as gardens are marked in olive green which is always out-of-bounds, and other areas which are out-of-bounds (perhaps just for this event) have a purple cross-hatch.

 A sample orienteering map (with no “out–of-bounds”) is shown above.
 It is taken from the British Orienteering website.
 This includes a typical orienteering course, a key of symbols (bottom left) and a list of descriptions of each of the control points (bottom right) – see below for more explanations of these.

 The course on this map is a red colour standard course.
 (This is a similar technical difficulty to orange courses.)
 You will see that the Start is marked with a triangle, each of the control points are marked with a circle, and then the Finish point with a double circle.
 This notation is used for all orienteering courses (although most maps will not include the words “Start” or “Finish”, so remember that the Start is a triangle).
 You will always be at the Start point when you pick up your map (and this will be marked with an orienteering flag.)

 The course above has 10 controls (checkpoints) to visit – note that you must visit them in the correct order, 1-10.
 The route you take between the controls is up to you.